 Take a look at the Shopify integration video for a brief visual overview.

-The Katana to Shopify integration makes it easy to manage the fulfillment of Shopify orders, keep the inventory and related production in control.
-Connecting Shopify to Katana just takes a few minutes but can save you hours or even days of manual work every week.
+The Katana to Shopify integration makes it easy to manage the fulfillment of Shopify orders and keep the inventory and related production in control.
+Connecting Shopify to Katana takes just a few minutes but can save you hours or even days of manual work every week.

 You can connect multiple Shopify stores to your Katana account.
-The option to connect another store becomes visible on the "Settings" -> "Integrations" page after connecting the first store.
+The option to connect another store becomes visible on the Settings screen > Integrations after connecting the first store.
 Here's a video about how it works.